jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 #### Using the Raspberry Pi Camera

-The [raspicam][raspicam] command line tools are installed
+The [raspicam][rpi_camera_module] command line tools are installed with the `console-image`.

 * raspistill
 * raspivid
 * raspiyuv

-More documentation on the tools can be found [here][rpi_camera_module].

-To enable the RPi camera, add/edit the following in the RPi `config.txt`
+To enable the RPi camera, add or edit the following in the RPi configuration file `config.txt`

     start_x=1
     gpu_mem=128